 After graduating from Berklee College of Music as a “Dean’s List” student in December 2008, Kana’s professional career has been defined by performing and composing in musical styles such as Jazz, Funk, R&B, Reggae and World music.

-Savannah Hauge, Micah Fellow
+Savannah Hauge, Emmaus Fellow

 Savannah grew up in rural Wisconsin and then moved out near Boston to attend Wellesley College, graduating in May of 2016.
 They grew up Quaker in a tight-knit, potluck-centered community, and deepened their connection to Quakerism through food- and faith-filled trips to El Salvador to spend time with evangelical Quakers there.
 College provided the opportunity to community organize for environmental and economic justice.
-Those two sources of joy in their life, intentional spiritual community and social justice work, led Savannah to Life Together and eventually St Mary’s.
+Those two sources of joy in their life, intentional spiritual community and social justice work, led Savannah to Life Together and through that St Mary’s.